Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Numerical simulations

 \subsection{Setup and parameters}

 We consider a two-dimensional domain in spherical coordinates $(r,\theta)$, i.e. we assume azimuthal symmetry.
 The initial domain lengths are $r_{\rm in}\le r\le 10r_{\rm in}$ and $0\le \theta \le 90\degr$ in the radial and polar directions, respectively.
 The setup is such that the radial dimension spans up to two orders of magnitude at any given time.
 The initial grid is made out of $512$ logarithmically spaced cells in the radial direction, and $256$ linearly spaced cells in the polar direction.
 It is important to remark that the number of radial cells may change through the simulation as the inner and outer boundaries can move at different speeds, though most of the simulation time the number of radial cells is $\sim$1000.
 The outer boundary conditions were set to outflow or zero-gradient conditions for all variables except for radiation energy density, which was set to free-stream condition so that the radiation can escape freely.
 We use a HLL Riemann solver for the hydrodynamics hyperbolic step.
 The radiation implicit step was solved with a Stabilised Bi-Congujate Gradient linear solver \citep{V92} together with the BoomerAMG preconditioner \citep{Y02} from the \textit{hypre} library \citep{F06}.
 We use them with their default parameters except for the relative convergence tolerance, which was set to $10^{-10}$.
 These choices guaranteed rapid convergence (in less than 10 iterations) as well as stability in the iterative solver according to our empirical tests.
 The domain was initialised at rest $\bf{u}=\bf{0}$ with density $\rho = (r_{\rm in}/r)\times10^{-12}\,\rm g\ cm^{-3}$, gas temperature $T=(r_{\rm in}/r)\times10^3\rm\ K$, and radiation temperature $T_{\rm r}=10\rm\ K$.
 These initial conditions allow that the wind and radiation can propagate freely even at later times when the outer edge of the domain becomes significantly larger.
 All models consider $v_\text{w}=10^8\rm\ cm\ s^{-1}$, $r_\text{in}=10^{10}\rm\ cm$, and $\dot{M}=1.75A\times10^{-4}\rm\ M_{\odot}\ yr^{-1}$.
+The central luminosity is constant and set to $L_*=7.125\times10^{36}\rm\ erg\ s^{-1}$, which is the value corresponding to a spherical source of radius $r_{\rm in}$ and $T_{\rm eff}=10^5\rm\ K$.
+Notice that with these choices the ratio of the injected radiation to wind momenta is $L_*/(\dot{M}v_{\rm w}c)<2.14\times10^{-6}$.
+Thus the radiation has no impact on the wind dynamics.
+Here we focus only on models within this regime.
 We assume that the opacity is dominated by electron scattering, i.e. $k_{\rm s}=0.34\rm\ cm^2\ g^{-1}$, which is reasonable for the range in density and temperature considered.
 Finally, we set $k_\text{P} = 0$ as the opacity is scattering dominated, and also so that we can make direct comparisons with previous analytical estimates.